 Fonds Melvin Charney

-The fonds is arranged into the following four series: Projects, Université de Montréal, Office Documentation, and Personalia.
-It documents the professional activities of artist/architect Melvin Charney.
-It includes elements from his primary and post-secondary education, his early career collaborating with established architecture firms in the northeastern United States, Paris, and Montreal, as well as a multitude of art and architecture projects spanning six decades.
+The fonds documents the professional activities of artist/architect Melvin Charney.
+It includes elements from his primary and post-secondary education, his early career collaborating with established architecture firms in the northeastern United States, Paris, and Montréal, as well as a multitude of art and architecture projects spanning six decades.
 The fonds also covers his activities as an educator at Université de Montréal, his research and publications, his exhibitions (both group and solo), awards and honours, as well as Melvin Charney’s activities in professional associations and societies.

 The fonds contains a considerable amount of textual records, architectural drawings, photographic materials, some models, and a small number of artefacts related to his projects.
 Textual records consist largely of correspondence, drafts of publications, media coverage and publications, memoranda, notes, and reference and teaching materials.
 Architectural drawings include conceptual, development, working, and presentation drawings, both in original and reprodured forms.
 Photographic materials cover largely professional activities, with some personal, family, and travel included as well.